Lomnica

 Lomnica (Ломница) is a village in Despotovac municipality, in the Pomoravlje District of Serbia.

 Geography

 Lomnica is located 10 kilometers from the town of Despotovac and about 7 kilometers from Manasija Monastery.
 It is situated at (roughly) about 600 meters above sea level.
 It is the third largest village in the municipality (after villages Plažane and Veliki Popović).
+Near Lomnica is a small lake called Lomničko jezero, which is about 2 hectares in size for most of the year.

+History

+In late 1803, knez Pana and his cousin Milija, who were born in the village, joined the conspiration to overthrow the Dahije from the Sanjak of Smederevo.
+During the First Serbian Uprising (1804–13), they initially fought under the command of obor-knez of Resava and vojvoda Stevan Sinđelić.

 Population

 In 1953, the population of Lomnica was 770.
 In 2011, the population was recorded as 1284, with 324 total households.

 Features

-Near Lomnica is a small lake called Lomničko jezero, which is about 2 hectares in size for most of the year.
 The village has a part-time ambulance service with a doctor and nurse.
 It also has a modern football pitch with around 1,000 seats, along with other smaller football pitches and basketball courts.